 Unsurprisingly, given this background, Grant is an artist deeply rooted in nature, finding in the natural world both inspiration and much of her visual language.
 What is refreshing about Grant’s work is that she does not merely depict how that natural world appears, but also understands how it works.

 With a lifelong passion for painting and drawing, Grant found herself over the years increasingly drawn to fine art.
 Having begun her studies in Boston and Hong Kong, on her return to Scotland, she undertook a postgraduate course in painting and now works from her Edinburgh studio.
+Grant was elected to the board of Edinburgh Printmakers in 2021.

 Grant is currently researching coastal communities within their ecosystems on the coasts of Scotland, from Viking graffiti artists who anchored in the best fishing areas to the contemporary works of today's Blue Carbon visionaries.